Joan Vila Dilmé: Conviction

 In economic terms, the total amount of compensation for the murders amounted to 369,000 euros for Vila from public liability relating to them.
 Aside from him, the judge also imposed sanctions on La Caritat, based on an article from the Criminal Code of Spain that stated that juridical persons who own an establishment where a worker commits a crime are also liable in civil lawsuits.
 However, the financial compensation, of between 6,000 and 39,000 euros depending on the relationship of each family member to the victim, was covered by the Zurich Insurance Group.

-Vila's defense team filed an appeal to the High Court of Justice of Catalonia, alleging that their client's presumption of innocence had been violated and that he had been sentenced with only his confession as evidence, as by that time, the autopsies on the victims hadn't concluded.
-The request was denied on February 23, 2014.
-An appeal was then forwarded to the Supreme Court of Spain, which also rejected the appeal on October 10 of that year.
+Vila's defence team filed an appeal to the High Court of Justice of Catalonia, alleging that their client's presumption of innocence had been violated and that he had been sentenced with only his confession as evidence, as by that time, the autopsies on the victims hadn't concluded.
+The request was denied on 23 February 2014.
+An appeal was then forwarded to the Supreme Court of Spain, which also rejected the appeal on 10 October of that year.